qaul/qaul.net/docs/qaul/README.md

-# qaul.net Manual
+# qaul – قول Manual

-qaul.net is an Internet independent wireless mesh communication app.
+qaul is an Internet independent wireless mesh communication app.
-With qaul.net, you can communicate directly from one device to another.
+With qaul, you can communicate directly from one device to another.

-This manual explains how qaul.net works from a programmer's perspective, and how you can build it for the supported operating systems.
+This manual explains how qaul works from a programmer's perspective, and how you can build it for the supported operating systems.

-## Build qaul.net for your Operating System
+## Build qaul for your Operating System

 * [Android](qaul/flutter/android.md)
 * [iOS](qaul/flutter/ios.md)